plantanapp/dnnsharp.github.io/action-form/validations.md

 ## Enable required fields to accept whitespace as valid input

-When checked the fields will accept whitespace as valid input(as any other character).
+When checked(marked as true) the fields will accept whitespace as valid input(as any other character).
 This new option can be found in General Settings right under the client-side validation checkbox.
 This applies to server-side validation and client-side validation.

 ## Validate form before submit